ucrawler/nntplexer/README.md

 or

-simply share your account with friends and family
+simply share your account with friends and family using your home computer

 Inspired by https://github.com/ovpn-to/oVPN.to-Advanced-NNTP-Proxy